Beaufort County residents knew for weeks destruction was on its way in September 1959.

 "I based this estimation on the fact that I saw a water tower containing some 10,000 gallons of water lifted twice by the force of the wind," wrote McTeer, whose own home was destroyed.

-William Winn, Beaufort County's former director of public safety, was 9 years old and living in Beaufort when Gracie struck.
+William Winn, Beaufort County's director of public safety, was 9 years old and living in Beaufort when Gracie struck.

 "To me it was exciting," Winn said.
 "Everybody was ready, and the storm went in just north of us over St. Helena, so there was no big flooding."